shihenw/convolutional-pose-machines-release/README.md

 ## Before Everything
 - Watch some [videos](https://www.youtube.com/playlist?list=PLNh5A7HtLRcpsMfvyG0DED-Dr4zW5Lpcg).
 - Install [Caffe](http://caffe.berkeleyvision.org/).
-If you are interested in training this model on your own machines, or real-time systems, please use [our version](https://github.com/shihenw/caffe) (a submodule in this repo) with customized layers.
-Make sure you have done `make matcaffe` and `make pycaffe`.
+If you are interested in training this model on your own machines, or realtime systems, please use [our version](https://github.com/shihenw/caffe) (a submodule in this repo) with customized layers.
+Make sure you have compiled python and matlab interface.
+This repository at least runs on Ubuntu 14.04, OpenCV 2.4.10, CUDA 8.0, and CUDNN 5.
 [//]: # (- Copy `caffePath.cfg.example` to `caffePath.cfg` and set your own path in it.)
 - Include `.../convolutional-pose-machines-release/caffe/build/install/lib` in environment variable `LD_LIBRARY_PATH` if you used `cmake` to compile caffe.